Admiralty FC: Admiralty FC

+The club was proudly sponsored by Topper, whose support helped provide equipment, resources, and recognition during an important period of the club's development.
+With strong leadership both on and off the field, Admiralty FC continued to grow and establish its presence within Singapore football.

+As the years passed, the four founding brothers held discussions regarding the future direction and management of the club.
+After careful consideration, they collectively agreed to entrust the overall responsibility of Admiralty FC to Mr Abdul Wahid Bin Abu Bakar, who assumed the role of President of the Club.
+His leadership ensured continuity of the values and vision upon which the club had been built since its Basong Rangers days.

+As President, Mr Abdul Wahid worked closely alongside Mr William, who played an important role in supporting the club's operations and future development.
+Their partnership contributed significantly to maintaining the club's stability and progress.
+After several years of collaboration and dedication to the club's growth, Mr William eventually assumed ownership responsibilities, becoming the new owner of Admiralty FC Alongside Mr Venga.

+Today, the story of Admiralty FC stands as a testament to the vision, sacrifice, and perseverance of its founders.
+From a community-based team known as Basong Rangers in Sembawang Estate to a respected football club competing within Singapore's football structure, Admiralty FC's history reflects the passion of the people who built it and the legacy they left for future generations.

-Admiralty FC started in 1987 as a participant in the Sembawang Group League, a mini-league organized by the Football Association of Singapore which involved amateur clubs based in the Sembawang area in the 1980s.
+When Admiralty FC started in 1987 as a participant in the Sembawang Group League, a mini-league organized by the Football Association of Singapore which involved amateur clubs based in the Sembawang area in the 1980s.
 During its time in the Sembawang Group League, Admiralty FC often played against Delhi Juniors, which was the original name of Woodlands Wellington before it changed its name to Wellington FC in 1998.

-In 1989, Admiralty FC finished as one of the top two teams in the Island-Wide League and was set to be promoted to the Division 2 of the National Football League (NFL).
-Its promotion was challenged by Gillman FC who seek to nullify a match between Admiralty FC and Shelford United, which Admiralty FC won 5–0.
-FAS rejected the challenge and Admiralty FC was successfully promoted to the SFL.
+In 1989, Admiralty finished as one of the top two teams in the Island Wide League (IWL) and was set to be promoted to the Division 2 of the National Football League (NFL).
+The promotion was challenged by Gillman FC who seek to nullify a match between Admiralty and Shelford United, which Admiralty won 5–0.
+FAS rejected the challenge and the club was successfully promoted to the SFL.